fiatconnect/specification/fiatconnect-api.md

 The `quote.fee` field is an optional return value, used to represent an optional fixed fee as a string-ified numerical amount (e.g. `"1.0"`) for the transfer.
-Note that `fee` is meant for end-user informational purposes only, and `fee` MUST be included in the exchange rate (ratio of `fiatAcmount` to `cryptoAmount`) already in the provided quote.
+Note that `fee` is meant for end-user informational purposes only, and `fee` MUST be included in the exchange rate (ratio of `fiatAmount` to `cryptoAmount`) already in the provided quote.
 For example, if `cryptoAmount` is 15 in the quote response for some transfer out of cUSD for USD, and `fiatAmount` is 12, and `fee` is 3, the end user MUST receive 12 USD for 15 cUSD (not 9, which would double-count the fee).